Systems of transversal sections near critical energy levels of Hamiltonian systems in $\mathbb{R}^4$: Proof of the main statement

 It follows from Proposition \ref{prop_step1} that the Hamiltonian flow of $H$ restricted to $W_E$ can be studied using all the tools and results coming from the theory of pseudo-holomorphic curves in symplectizations developed for Reeb flows on the tight $3$-sphere.
+For definitions, see Appendix \ref{ap_basics}.

 Let $P\subset W_E$ be an unknotted periodic orbit of $\lambda_E$.
 We say that a periodic orbit $P'\subset W_E$, $P'$ geometrically distinct from $P$, is linked to $P$ if Otherwise, we say that $P'$ is not linked to $P$.